Iluvitari/AZ104-Notes/Practice exam notes.md

 Locks can only be placed on subscriptions, resource groups and resources.

 Tags:
-Tags can only be placed on Azure resources, resource groups and subscriptions
+Tags can only be placed on Azure resources, resource groups and subscriptions.
+Policy can apply tags automatically. without remediation tasks then prior resources will not be affected by policy.

 Azure storage lifecycle management rules:
 Archived means data cannot be read unless it is rehydrated.
 Blob is offline.